jj1bdx/dbskkd-cdb/README.md

    as `SKK-JISYO.L.cdb`.
 This `.cdb` file should be placed with the filename specified in `JISYO_FILE` macro in `dbskkd-cdb.c`.

-2. do `make` to compile.
+2. Do `make` to compile.
 This require `cdb.h` and `libcdb.a` of TinyCDB.
    For the Make prodecure on Linux, consult `.travis.yml`.

-3. do `make install` to copy the compile executable image to the executable image directory.
+3. Do `make install` to copy the compile executable image to the executable image directory.
 The default directory is `/usr/local/libexec`.

 ## User privilege on installation